Powerful Typhoon Mawar slams Guam with heavy rain and damaging winds - KTVZ

 The weather service issued a typhoon warning for the island for Wednesday, and flash flood and coastal flood warnings until Thursday morning.

-In anticipation of high storm surge and potentially catastrophic coastal flooding, Guam Gov. Lou Leon Guerrero issued an executive order Tuesday mandating the evacuation of low-lying coastal areas.
+In anticipation of high storm surge and potentially catastrophic coastal flooding, Guerrero issued an executive order Tuesday mandating the evacuation of low-lying coastal areas.

 “When sea levels rise, residents will have merely minutes to evacuate and respond.
 Thus, we must prepare now and anticipate the worst,” the governor’s office said in a release.